shopavnu/avnu-marketplace/README-PERSONALIZATION.md

 - **Analytics Integration**: Comprehensive tracking of impressions, clicks, and conversions
 - **Loading States**: Skeleton loaders that match exact product card dimensions to prevent layout shifts
 - **Error Handling**: Graceful fallbacks and error states throughout the system
+- **Product Validation**: Automated validation of product data completeness and quality
+- **Intelligent Suppression**: Context-aware suppression of products with missing key data
+- **Merchant Notifications**: Email alerts to merchants about suppressed products with guidance on how to fix issues

 ## Architecture